Storyliving by Disney: Asteria

 Asteria, in Pittsboro, North Carolina, near the cities of Raleigh, Durham and Chapel Hill, is the second Storyliving by Disney community under development.
 Sales for homes in the community are expected to begin by 2027.
 By October 2024, construction has yet to begin, due to environmental issues.
 By June 2025, the environmental issues were resolved, prior to Asteria's first phase of construction being approved by the Pittsboro Board of Commissioners.
+The first homes are set to be completed and put on the market by 2027, while the rest of the development will open by Fall 2028.

 According to Shawn Montague, Disney Imagineering's Site Portfolio Executive, the community's name was chosen in recognition of the aster flowers native to North Carolina.
 Given the flower's namesake was the Greek goddess Astria, "... whose tears of stardust fell to Earth and sprouted the first aster flowers.
 We thought it was a beautiful way to honor North Carolina's natural beauty from the Earth to the sky."